 Day 1 – Places to visit around Mussoorie

 There are many gorgeous hotels in Mussoorie.
-Choose as per your need – you can even not book at the hotel prior to your visit and just roam about the quaint little town and pick one you fancy.
-Once all the checking in formalities are done and you’re settled, go out and explore the town.
-There are a lot of things to do in Mussoorie which makes it one of the best weekend getaways from Delhi.
+Choose as per your need – you can even not book at the hotel before your visit and just roam about the quaint little town and pick the one you fancy.
+Once all the checking in formalities are done, and you’re settled, go out and explore the town.
+There are a lot of things to do in Mussoorie, which makes it one of the best weekend getaways from Delhi.

 Beginning of your Mussoorie Adventure

 Start your day off by visiting Kempty Falls, an amazingly beautiful waterfall.
-Situated around 15 km from the main town of Mussoorie, you will be requiring a vehicle for transportation.
-You can check with your hotel for getting a cab for the entire day and this will save you in longer duration.
-Enjoy the waterfall & scenic beauty.
+Situated around 15 km from the main town of Mussoorie, you will require a vehicle for transportation.
+You can check with your hotel to get a cab for the entire day, and this will save you in a longer duration.
+Enjoy the waterfall and scenic beauty.
 There is a tonne of eateries nearby, given that this is a touristy spot.

 Ending to the beautiful day

-Of course, these are a tonne of activities and this is a jam-packed schedule – bound to keep you occupied for the entirety of the day.
-Return back to your hotel in the night and then you can take a walk on Mall road and explore the cuisine scene of the region.
-The food is exceptional in Mussoorie, there is something about the mountain air that makes everything taste amazing.
+Of course, these are a tonne of activities, and this is a jampacked schedule – bound to keep you occupied for the entirety of the day.
+Return to your hotel in the night, and then you can take a walk on Mall road and explore the cuisine scene of the region.
+The food is exceptional in Mussoorie; there is something about the mountain air that makes everything taste amazing.

 Day 2 – Dhanaulti & Surkanda Devi

-Now that you’re settled into the Pahadi life, start off your day by waking up early to catch a breath-taking sunrise.
-Post a morning walk and breakfast, I suggest you visit Dhanaulti today.
+Now that you’re settled into the Pahadi life, start your day by waking up early to catch a breath-taking sunrise.
+Post a morning walk and breakfast; I suggest you visit Dhanaulti today.
 Dhanaulti is a small hill station at a distance of around 24 km from the busy town of Mussoorie.
-The roads are in good condition but there can be a little problem while driving in the months of January and February due to snow.
+The roads are in good condition, but there can be a little problem while driving in January and February due to snow.